Oct 17, 2017 #FlaxFAQ: What are the nutritional benefits of ground flaxseed?

 A: Flaxseed is High in Fibre: Flaxseed is full of fibre!
 It contains both soluble (cholesterol lowering) and insoluble (happy digestive system) fibres.
 Just 2 Tbsp (30 mL) of ground whole flaxseed contains 4 grams of fibre, which is about 15 percent of the fibre you require daily.

 Flaxseed is One of the Best Plant Sources of Lignans: Lignans are high in antioxidants and help regulate hormone levels.
-Research indicates that lignans may help to reduce the risk of breast and prostrate cancer.
-A recent study also indicated that woman newly diagnosed with breast cancer who consumed a muffin containing 2 Tbsp (30 mL) of flaxseed, showed a significant reduction in tumour growth then those who ate a muffin containing no flaxseed.
+Research indicates that lignans may help to reduce the risk of breast and prostate cancer.
+A recent study also indicated that woman newly diagnosed with breast cancer who consumed a muffin containing 2 Tbsp (30 mL) of flaxseed, showed a significant reduction in tumour growth than those who ate a muffin containing no flaxseed.
 Flaxseed may also reduce hot flashes in menopausal woman!
-Flaxseeds contain over 75 times more lignans then other plant foods.
+Flaxseeds contain over 75 times more lignans than other plant foods.